-This information will help you prepare for your flexible bronchoscopy at Memorial Sloan Kettering Cancer Center (MSK).
+This information will help you prepare for your flexible bronchoscopy with or without fluoroscopy, endobronchial ultrasound, biopsy or heat/cold therapy at Memorial Sloan Kettering (MSK).

 A bronchoscopy is a procedure that allows your doctor to look inside your lungs using a flexible tube with a camera.
 During the bronchoscopy, your doctor may take biopsies (tissue samples) of your bronchi (main passageway into your lungs), lymph nodes, and lungs to see if any cancer cells are present.
 He or she may also do saline washings to clear your airways or lungs.

 During your clinic visit, your doctor will explain the procedure to you and answer your questions.
 You will be asked to sign a consent form.
 How you prepare for your flexible bronchoscopy will depend on where you will have it done.
 Your bronchoscopy will be performed:

 - In the operating room at 1275 York Avenue, B elevator to 6th floor

 - In the endoscopy suite at 1275 York Avenue, M elevator to 2nd floor

 If you are having your bronchoscopy done in the operating room, you will need to have a Presurgical Testing (PST) appointment within 30 days of your procedure.
 Please see the section titled “30 Days Before Your Procedure” below.
 If you are having your bronchoscopy done in the endoscopy suite, you can skip the PST information and start reading the section titled “10 Days Before Your Procedure.”